Decidability of the Elementary Theory of a Torsion-Free Hyperbolic Group: Quantifier elimination algorithm

 \end{prop} \begin{proof}

-This uses the algorithm from Proposition \ref{cred} to construct a complete system of reducing quotients and Proposition \ref{prop8} that states that we can construct fundamental sequences modulo a finite set of finitely generated subgroups algorithmically. \end{proof}
+The proof follows Section 12.2, \cite{KMel} (but works with $\Gamma$ instead of $F$) and uses the algorithm from Proposition \ref{cred} to construct a complete system of NTQ groups (and fundamental sequences) for reducing quotients and Proposition \ref{12} that states that we can construct fundamental sequences modulo a finite set of finitely generated subgroups algorithmically.
+Indeed, a fundamental sequence describing $Y$ on level $(m,m-1)$ terminates at the group $\Gamma _{R(U_{m,i})}$ and a fundamental sequence describing $X$ on level $(m,m)$ terminates at the group $\Gamma _{R(V_{m,i})}$. \end{proof}

-The tree $T_{X}$ is finite, as in \cite{KMel} we have schemes of levels $(1,0),(1,1,),(2,1),(2,2)$ etc up to some number $(m,m)$.
+The tree $T_{X}(G)$ is finite, as in \cite{KMel} we have schemes of levels $(1,0),(1,1),(2,1),(2,2)$ etc up to some number $(m,m)$.